Uttar Pradesh Expressways Industrial Development Authority

 The Uttar Pradesh Expressways Industrial Development Authority (UPEIDA), headquartered at Paryatan Bhawan in Gomti Nagar in Lucknow, is an land acquisition and infrastructure development entity of the Government of Uttar Pradesh aimed at the development of expressway, industrial corridors, and the promotion of investments in the state.

 Core functions

 UPEIDA was set up in 2007.

 Expressways in Uttar Pradesh

 List of expressways in Uttar Pradesh, listed north to south, west to east.

 A. West to east across the state: approved.

 A1.
-Across Northern Uttar Pradesh: Ludhiana–Gorakhpur–Siliguri direct route, approved.
+Across Northern Uttar Pradesh: Ludhiana–Bareilly-Gorakhpur–Siliguri direct route, approved.

 This includes "Bareilly-Ludhiana Economic Corridor".